ABOUT MARY CARRICK

 Mary is a Touring Artist with the Nebraska Arts Council.
 In addition, she is an arts educator and often holds residencies with area students in the communities where she performs.
 She is also a member of Chicago Cabaret Professionals.

-Most recently, she has coached with J. Gawf and Betty Buckley.
+Most recently, she has studied and coached with Terry Hodges, J. Gawf, Hal France, and Betty Buckley.
 Mary continues to hone her craft and says that beauty of being an artist is you never stop learning and the beauty of a song is you can always make it your own.